cshum/imagor/docs/docs/filters.md

 ## Metadata Filters

-The following filters are used exclusively with the [`/meta` endpoint](./metadata-and-exif) and add computed values to the metadata response.
-Because they require downloading and fully decoding the image, they are **noticeably slower** than a standard metadata request.
+These filters add computed values to the metadata response.
+They require the full image to be downloaded and decoded.

 - [`blurhash(x,y)`](./metadata-and-exif#blurhashxy) — computes a [BlurHash](https://blurha.sh) string
 - [`thumbhash()`](./metadata-and-exif#thumbhash) — computes a [ThumbHash](https://evanw.github.io/thumbhash/) string